How I Taught My Grandmother to Read: Plot

 As a result, from the next day the author started her tuition and found her grandmother to be a very intelligent and hardworking student.
 She diligently did her homework and slowly learnt to read, repeat, write and recite.

 When the Dussehra festival came as usual, the writer secretly bought Kashi Yatre which had been published as a novel by that time.
-The author got a gift of cotton material from her grandmother.
 Then suddenly her grandmother bent down and touched her feet.
 The author found this as extremely bizarre since elders never touch the feet of youngsters and thought that her grandmother had broken the rules of the tradition.
 But in response to that, her grandmother replied that she was touching the feet of a Guru (teacher), not her 12-year-old granddaughter as it was the custom that a teacher should be respected, irrespective of gender and age.
 She explained that her granddaughter was a very caring and loving teacher who taught her so well that she could easily read any novel confidently.
 This way, the author had helped her grandmother to become independent.

-The story ends as the author gives the gift to her grandmother and her grandmother is able to read the title Kashi Yatre by Triveni and the publisher's name aloud all by herself.
+The story ends as the author gives the gift to her grandmother and her grandmother is able to read the title Kashi Yatre by Triveni.